duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 In this project, we propose to improve the [Reinforcement Learning (RL) baseline](https://github.com/duckietown/docs-AIDO/blob/master19/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md).

+All of the work was done in collaboration between Étienne Boucher(@lifetheater57) and Mélisande Teng (@melisandeteng).
+You can find the slides for our mid-progress presentation [here]().

 ## The final result {#improving-rl-baseline-final-result}

 * VIDEO OF OUR AGENT - ideally video of episodes with the episode number displayed